himselfv/skypeexport/README.md

 ### Skype database format ###

 For those looking into Skype database format, I've put my findings into [a short cheatsheet](SkypeDb.md).
-Various additional information is available as comments in Python files.
+Additional information is available as comments in Python files.